visualanalyticshealthcare/awesome-visual-analytics-healthcare/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A community-curated list of awesome resources for visual analytics in healthcare.
 This list will be of interest to wide audience, including, students, academics, practitioners and healthcare professionals.

 AMIA Visual Analytics Working Group maintains this list, although we do not endorse any resource in particular.
-We welcome suggestions as GitHub Pull Requests or Discussion posts.
+We welcome suggestions as GitHub [Pull Requests](https://github.com/visualanalyticshealthcare/awesome-visual-analytics-healthcare/blob/main/contributing.md) or [Discussion posts](https://github.com/visualanalyticshealthcare/awesome-visual-analytics-healthcare/discussions) or via this [Airtable form (no login required)](https://airtable.com/shry5YQ14yHQEyw57).

 Related Awesome lists: